fangkehou-team/BingGPT/README.md

 Please go to [Releases page of this repository](https://github.com/fangkehou-team/BingGPT/releases) to get the latest build.

+For macOS users, you have to build the binary by yourself. you can check out the CHANGELOG.md to get the reason

 ## Usage

 - Sign in to your Microsoft account